Mathiyarasi-soundar/Guess-Number/README.md

 # Guess the Number Game

 A simple "Guess the Number" game built using HTML, CSS, and JavaScript.
 The game randomly selects a number between 1 and 10, and the player must guess the correct number.
-The game will give feedback on whether the guess is too high, too low, or correct.
+The game will give feedback on whether the guess is wrong or right.

 ## Features